Credits Successfully Completed – Winter

 - The gender equity gap is the smallest among all demographic characteristics, while the race/ethnicity equity gap is the largest.

-- Students whose parents haven’t completed a bachelor’s degree (1st Generation) tend to complete fewer attempted credits than those with at least one parent who completed a 4-year degree.
+- First generation students, defined as students whose parents have not completed a bachelor’s degree, tend to complete fewer attempted credits than those with at least one parent who completed a 4-year degree.